 ¼ to ½ teaspoon ground chipotle chili powder, or a generous pinch cayenne

 2 tablespoons tomato paste

 ½ cup finely diced tomatoes

-8 ounces Cabot Monterey Jack Shredded Cheese or Cabot Mexican Shredded Cheese
+8 ounces Cabot Monterey Jack Shredded Cheese, or Cabot 4 Cheese Mexican Shredded Cheese (about 2 cups)

 1 cup shredded lettuce

 Get the ingredients you need at a convenient nearby location.